Emurasoft/emurasoft.github.io/en/dlg/customize/proxy/index.md

 ### Password

 Specify the password to use to connect.
-You can click on o-o to show the password.
+You can click on o-o to show or hide the password.
 The username and password will be stored on your computer.

 ### Proxy URL

 This field displays the URL that encodes all settings specified above.
+You can click on o-o to show or hide the URL.
 EmEditor will use this URL to connect to the proxy.

 ## Check connection button